radiantlogic-v8/documentation-new/documentation/sys-admin-guide/concepts.md

 Creating multiple computed attributes with the same name is not allowed.
 If you need to create a computed attribute from a previously computed attribute, that attribute must appear in the virtual object list first.
 All attributes of the virtual object can be seen on the Objects tab.

-><span style="color:red">**IMPORTANT NOTE - Attributes from the primary source have a blue square icon in the Origin column.
+>[!warning] Attributes from the primary source have a blue square icon in the Origin column.
 Attributes from secondary sources have a green square icon in the Origin column.
-Computed Attributes have a red square icon in the Origin column.**
+Computed Attributes have a red square icon in the Origin column.

 To use a computed attribute to base a join on, click **Add Computed Attribute** during step 2 of the join configuration.
 The diagram below depicts a computed attribute named login that can be used in a join condition.